fanxiaochen/TTReg/README.md

 The scanning device mainly consists of a turntable, a projector and a camera.
 It is based on the principle of structured-light and the turntable setting.

-We can first get 12 special images from 12 views by efforts of turntable oand then reconstruct the whole 3d point cloud of the real object.
+We can first capture images from 12 views by efforts of turntable and then reconstruct the whole 3d point cloud of the real object.

 ###Third-Party Dependencies

-###Package Contents
+###Main Features

+This software package mainly includes three parts:

+1) Convert: we're not experts about structured-light reconstruction which is a hot topic in machine vision.
+So we get a library from another lab and convert the library(.lib) to executive program(.exe) for our use.
+In our program, by invoking the exe we compute the reconstruction process.
+2) Capture: control the device and capture structured-light images.
+3) Compute: main software.
+Use it to generate point clouds from images view by view and then register the 12 views to the whole point cloud of the object.
+Now the registration is a semiautomatic process with interactive assistance which is quite complicated.

+More details will be found in XXX file.